cassiebuhler/cassiebuhler.github.io/_pages/about.md

 **I am currently on the job market and am looking for a postdoctoral research position.** I am especially interested in positions at inclusive and diverse interdisciplinary labs.

-## Background
-My background is in operations research where the bulk of my dissertation work was developing a quasi-Newton algorithm to solve large-scale nonlinear optimization problems more efficiently.
-This algorithm is applicable to problems that require a fast solution when optimizing over big—and often messy—datasets (e.g. training neural networks).
-I am advised by Dr. Hande Benson.

-In addition to my Ph.D. studies, I will earn a graduate minor in Computational Data Science and am a member of the Drexel CS Theory Reading Group.
-Prior to this, I received a B.S. in Mathematics from the University of Utah where I studied mathematical models for treating prostate cancer with Dr. Fred Adler.

 Read more about my

 - <a href="https://cassiebuhler.github.io/research/" target="_blank" rel="noopener noreferrer">Research</a>